 Results for the Monday Contests (Meats, Poultry, Quiz Bowl and Skill-a-thon) will be announced Monday evening during the PASE/Life Challenge Picnic and NIFA Awards Presentation.
 Results for the Livestock Judging Contests will be announced Tuesday afternoon following the contest and discussion of official placings (provided tabulation is complete).

-The top placing individual in each of the judging contests will receive a scholarship from the College of Agricultural Sciences and Natural Resources.
+The top placing individual in each of the judging contests will receive a scholarship from the College of Agricultural Sciences and Natural Resources and from the Animal Science Department at UNL.
 Individuals of the top placing Skill-a-thon team will receive a scholarship from the College of Agricultural and Natural Resources.
 Individuals of the top placing Sr. Quiz Bowl team will receive a scholarship from the Animal Science Department at UNL.

 The top three individuals in each of the judging contest will receive medals: Gold (1st), Silver (2nd) and Bronze (3rd).
 For Quiz Bowl and Skill-a-thon, the top two teams will receive medals.